AdobeDocs/contributor.es-ES/help/writing-essentials/markdown.md

 **Ejemplo**

-Use el [!UICONTROL Visual Experience Composer] en [!DNL Target] para crear la prueba directamente en una página.
+Use the [!UICONTROL Visual Experience Composer] in [!DNL Target] to create your test directly on a page.

 **Fuente:**